DeepHiveMind/Distributed_DataMesh_2.0_Cloud_Implementation/README.md

 	(c) risk appetite,
 	(d) sizing and dynamics.

-	2. Data Mesh has a concrete set of principle (most importantly a set of ideas).
+	2. Data Mesh has a concrete set of principles (most importantly a set of ideas).
 Physcializing those ideas to practice by building out mesh is a JOURNEY.

 	3. There may not be an obvious THRESHOLD to measure the Data Mesh industrialization. i.e., it's a continuum of care.